TashaSkyUp/simple-ml-demo-1/DEPLOYMENT_REPORT.md

 2. **Web Worker enum serialization issues** are resolved with robust normalization

 The application now provides a significantly more stable and reliable user experience, with background training working correctly and graceful handling of large datasets.
 The fixes are backward-compatible and include comprehensive error handling to prevent similar issues in the future.

+**NEW FEATURE**: An integrated debug test panel is now available directly in the main application, accessible via the "🔧 Debug Tests" button in the bottom-right corner.
+This allows users and developers to validate all fixes in real-time without needing a separate test page.

 **Deployment Status**: ✅ **COMPLETE AND SUCCESSFUL**
 **User Impact**: 🎯 **IMMEDIATE POSITIVE IMPROVEMENT**